 - Filled out and returned the rejection tag to ODA, indicating service was completed

 If the repair tag is lost, you may complete and return a placed in service report (PISR) instead of returning the rejection tag.
-You should indicate which repair was performed on the PISR so that the repair can be cleared from our system.
+You should indicate on the PISR which repair was performed so that the repair can be cleared from the system.
 The investigator then will be notified and may return to verify that the repair was completed.

 ODA does not recommend any service companies, but a list is maintained for your reference.
 Service companies are able to help you with the following:

 - Purchase an NTEP approved legal for trade weighing or measuring device